|

 Keep it Simple.

-world or do a specific job.
 Therefore, you should always try the

 simplest ideas first.
 If they work, then it's perfect.
 Albert Einstein